-The Eviction Process can be stressful for any Landlord.
-As a result of the Tenant failing to pay rent, they lose a substantial amount of income.
-However, they will be able to recoup their loss by leasing the property to a new Tenant after the Eviction is completed.
+The Eviction Process can be stressful.
+As a result of the Tenant failing to pay rent, a Landlord loses a substantial amount of income.
+However, they may be able to recoup their losses by leasing the property after the Process is completed.
 Therefore, if you need to remove a Tenant, you should hire Broward County Eviction Lawyers.

 Broward has a large population of Tenants.
 As a result, there are significant number of Evictions.
-Despite the amount of Evictions, the Process generally takes 4 to 5 weeks.
-On the other hand, if the Tenant agrees to vacate, the timeline will be greatly reduced.
+Despite the amount, it takes 4 to 5 weeks.
+This is due to several factors.

 1. Tenant has not paid rent.

-The Tenant is served with a 3 Day Notice.
-As a result, they have 3 days to pay rent or vacate.
+They are served with a 3 Day Notice.
+As a result, they must pay rent or vacate.

 The Tenant has 5 days to respond.
-During the 5 Days, they can file an Answer.
-However, if they disagree with the amount in the Complaint, they can file a Motion to Determine Rent.
-In addition, they should deposit the past due rent into the Court Registry.
+They can file an Answer.
+In addition, if they they disagree with the amount, they can file a Motion to Determine Rent.
+However, they need to deposit the rent into the Registry.

-If the Tenant does not respond, the Clerk will enter a default.
-This means that they can no longer assert any defenses.
-Thereafter, the Court will enter a Final Judgment of Eviction.
+If they do not respond, the Clerk will enter a default.
+This means that they can no longer file defenses.
+Thereafter, the Court will enter a Judgment.

-If the Court finds that the response raises valid defenses, they will set a mediation or a hearing.
-Mediation allows the Landlord and Tenant an opportunity to resolve the case.
+If the Court finds that the response raises defenses, they will set a mediation or a hearing.
+Mediation allows an opportunity to resolve the case.
 However, if it is not settled, the Mediator will send the matter back to the Judge.

 6. Final Hearing.

 The Judge will hear the arguments of the Landlord and Tenant.
-Thereafter, the Judge will make their final ruling.
+Thereafter, they will make their decision.
 If they rule for the Landlord, the Tenant will be ordered to leave.
 If they rule for the Tenant, they can remain in the property.

 7. Writ of Possession.

-If the Judge finds in favor of the Landlord, they direct the Clerk to sign the Writ of Possession.
-Thereafter, the Sherriff posts the Writ on the Tenant’s door giving them 24 hours to vacate.
-As a result, the Landlord will retake possession of the property.
+If the Judge finds in favor of the Landlord, they direct the Clerk to sign the Writ.
+Thereafter, the Sherriff posts it on the door giving them 24 hours to vacate.
+As a result, they will retake possession.

-3. Evicting Tenants for non-monetary violations.
-As outlined in Florida Statute Chapter 83.56, the Tenant can be evicted for several reasons.
+As outlined in 83.56, a Tenant can be evicted for several reasons.
 These include:

 a.
 Failing to Maintain the Property.
-For example, if the lease requires the Tenant to mow the lawn, failure to do so will be a violation.
+For example, if the lease requires them to mow the lawn, failure to do so will be a violation.

 b.
 Allowing an unauthorized guest to live in the property.

 e.
-Failing to keep the property in a clean and sanitary manner as stated in Florida Statute Chapter 83.52.
-For example, The Tenant cannot leave garbage on the grounds of the property.
+Failing to keep the property clean and sanitary.
+For example, they cannot leave garbage on the grounds.

-Prior to an eviction for non-monetary reasons, the Landlord is required to give the Tenant a 7 Day notice.
-As a result, they have 7 days to remove the violation.
-Failure to do so allows the Landlord to file the Eviction.
+Prior to a non-monetary eviction, they are required to give a 7 Day notice.
+As a result, they have 7 days to remove it.
+Failure to do so allows them to file the Eviction.

-6. Helping Landlords recover the Security Deposit.
-At the beginning of a lease, a Tenant is required to give the Landlord a Deposit.
-Once the lease ends and they vacate, they have 15 days to return the Deposit or 30 days to place a claim on it.
+At the beginning of a lease, a Tenant is required to give a Deposit.
+Once the lease ends and they vacate, the Landlord has 15 days to return it or 30 days to place a claim on it.
 In addition, if they are imposing a claim, it must be sent certified mail.
-Nevertheless, if the Tenant objects to the claim, the Landlord can file a lawsuit to recover the deposit.
+Nevertheless, if they object to the claim, the Landlord can file a lawsuit to recover it.

 Brian P. Kowal, Esq. always fights for Broward County Landlords.
 Therefore, if you need to speak with him about his services, contact our office at (954) 990-7552.